 Contraindicated drugs include anti-cancer medication, certain antipsychotics and analgesics, certain sedatives, and even herbal remedies such as St. John’s wort.

-In addition, the Centers for Disease Control and Prevention recommends that people isolate again for five days if they test positive for COVID-19 after taking Paxlovid.
+In addition, the CDC recommends that people isolate again for five days if they test positive for COVID-19 after taking Paxlovid.

 Currently, not everyone is eligible to be prescribed Paxlovid.

 However, those conditions have recently been expanded and include asthma, diabetes, and obesity.